Chris Dawson (rugby league): Subsequent career

+Criminal convictions

 Wife's murder

 Dawson's wife Lynette went missing in January 1982.
 Two days after Lynette's disappearance, Dawson invited Joanne Curtis to move into the family house.
 He reported his wife missing on 18 February 1982, six weeks after her disappearance, claiming she had left after marital problems and had joined a commune.
 He finalised divorce proceedings against Lynette in 1983.

 Dawson married Joanne Curtis in 1984.
 The couple divorced in 1993.

 Lynette's body has never been found but two coronial inquests were conducted in 2001 and 2003 with both ruling that Lynette Dawson must be dead and was most likely murdered by a known person.

 Dawson was the main subject of an investigative podcast series, The Teacher's Pet, by journalist Hedley Thomas.
 Thomas investigated allegations about the disappearance of Lynette and brought Dawson into renewed public and media focus through the podcast's broadcast in 2018.
-As of December 2018, the Gold Walkley-award winning podcast was downloaded 28 million times.
+As of December 2018, the Gold Walkley-award-winning podcast was downloaded 28 million times.
 The series was temporarily removed from download in Australia in April 2019, "to help ensure that Chris Dawson gets a fair trial".

 On 5 December 2018, Dawson was arrested by detectives from Queensland Police for the murder of Lynette Dawson.
 He was extradited to New South Wales on 6 December 2018 to face trial.
 In his appearance at Sydney's Central Local Court that day, he was refused bail and was remanded in custody.
 On 17 December 2018, Dawson was granted bail and his family paid A$1.5 million bail for him to be released.
-Appearing in the NSW Local Court in June 2019, Dawson pleaded not guilty to the murder of Lynette Dawson.
+Appearing in the Local Court of New South Wales in June 2019, Dawson pleaded not guilty to the murder of Lynette Dawson.
 In February 2020, Dawson was committed to stand trial for the murder of Lynette.
 His arraignment was set for April, with a potential trial date later in 2020.

-On August 30, 2022, Dawson was found guilty of murdering Lynette in 1982, after a judge only trial in the Supreme Court of New South Wales.
+On 30 August 2022, Dawson was found guilty of murdering Lynette in 1982, after a judge only trial in the Supreme Court of New South Wales.

-On December 2, 2022, Dawson was sentenced to 24 years in jail, with a non-parole period of 18 years, for the murder of Lynette.
+On 2 December 2022, Dawson was sentenced to 24 years in jail, with a non-parole period of 18 years, for the murder of Lynette.

+In May 2024, Dawson's appeal against his conviction commenced.
+His appeal was dismissed on 13 June 2024.